 As of now, the company has not yet formalized policies addressing environmental impact or sustainable production practices.
 The company's future initiatives to reduce its environmental footprint, such as energy conservation, waste reduction, and emissions management.
 This may include investments in sustainable sourcing practices, replacing components in the bill of materials for less carbon footprint and adherence to environmental regulations.

 Overview of the company's governance framework, including board composition, executive compensation policies, anti-corruption policies, and risk management processes.
-This may also include disclosures related to ethics and integrity, transparency in reporting, and compliance with regulatory requirements can be found at the company's website: https://shaperobotics.com/en/investors/.
+This may also include disclosures related to ethics and integrity, transparency in reporting, and compliance with regulatory requirements can be found at the company's website: https://shaperobotics.com/en/investors/

-Currently, the company is in the process of organizing and refining its reporting procedures to ensure compliance with the upcoming regulatory KPIs and ESG reporting, effective from 2025.
-While no final policy or report package has been finalized at the present stage, we are actively working towards establishing robust frameworks to meet these requirements, and the company will present its ESG policy at the end of 2024.
+Currently, the company is in the process of organizing and refining its reporting procedures to ensure compliance with the upcoming regulatory KPIs and ESG reporting, effective from 2026.
+While no final policy or report package has been finalized at the present stage, we are actively working towards establishing robust frameworks to meet these requirements, and the company will present its ESG policy at the end of 2026 for adoption in 2027/2028.

 Shape Robotics is dedicated to enhancing opportunities for children and young individuals worldwide, aligning with Sustainable Development Goals three (Good health and well-being) and four (Quality education).
+Quality education fosters innovation and mobility, reducing disparities.
+Our partnerships with Rigshospitalet and KinetoBebe enhance inclusivity through the Fable Connect robot and research for special needs children.

--Environmental and climate matters
+Environmental and climate matters

 As of now, the company has not yet finalized formalized policies addressing environmental impact or sustainable production practices.

 In the company's operations, we are acutely aware of the risks associated with the environment and climate.
 We recognize that the company's activities can impact both local and global environmental conditions, and we take this responsibility seriously.